-2.2 Authority Having Jurisdiction

-(AHJ): The organization, office, or individual responsible for approving equipment, an installation, or a procedure.

-- 2.3 Automatic Closing Device: A device, that causes the door or window to close when activated by a fusible link or detector. - 2.4 Automatic Fire Detectors: See Detectors. - 2.5 Barrel Assembly: A cylindrical horizontal member at the head of the opening that supports the door curtain and contains the counterbalance springs. - 2.6 Bottom Bar: A reinforcing member at the lower edge of the door curtain assembly.
+- 2.2 Authority Having Jurisdiction (AHJ): The organization, office, or individual responsible for approving equipment, an installation, or a procedure. - 2.3 Automatic Closing Device: A device, that causes the door or window to close when activated by a fusible link or detector. - 2.4 Automatic Fire Detectors: A device designed to detect the presence of a fire signature and to initiate action. - 2.5 Barrel Assembly: A cylindrical horizontal member at the head of the opening that supports the door curtain and contains the counterbalance springs. - 2.6 Bottom Bar: A reinforcing member at the lower edge of the door curtain assembly.
 It shall be permitted to be provided with an astragal or sensing edge. - 2.7 Brackets: Plates bolted to the wall or to extensions of the guide wall angles that serve to support the barrel and form end closures for the hood. - 2.8 Closed Position: A position of the door curtain with the underside of the bottom bar, including an astragal or sensing edge, if provided, in contact with the sill along the entire width of the opening. - 2.9 Counterbalance Assembly: An assembly consisting of torsion springs, spring anchors, and a shaft, which is positioned inside the barrel assembly.

-- 2.10 Crush Plates: Bearing plates provided where doors are mounted on concrete masonry wall units with hollow cells to accommodate through-wall bolts to prevent crushing of the hollow concrete masonry unit. - 2.11 Curtain: Interlocked slats assembled together. - 2.12 Curtain Slats: Formed sheet steel members that, where interlocked together, form the door curtain. - 2.13 Cycle: An action on the door from the fully closed position, to the fully open position, and returned to the fully closed position. - 2.14 Detectors: A device suitable for connection to a circuit that has a sensor that responds to a physical stimulus such as heat or smoke. - 2.15 Fascia: A metal closure for back of the door housing. - 2.16 Fire Door: The door component of a fire door assembly. - 2.17 Fire Door Assembly: Any combination of a fire door, a frame, hardware, and other accessories that together provide a specific degree of fire protection to the opening. - 2.18 Fire Protection Rating: The designation indicating the duration of the fire test exposure to which a fire door assembly or fire window assembly was exposed and for which it successfully met all acceptance criteria as determined in accordance with NFPA 252, Standard Methods of Fire Tests of Door Assemblies, or NFPA 257, Standard for Fire Tests of Window Assemblies, respectively.
+- 2.10 Crush Plates: Bearing plates provided where doors are mounted on concrete masonry wall units with hollow cells to accommodate through-wall bolts to prevent crushing of the hollow concrete masonry unit. - 2.11 Curtain: Interlocked slats assembled together. - 2.12 Curtain Slats: Formed sheet steel members that, where interlocked together, form the door curtain. - 2.13 Cycle: An action on the door from the fully closed position, to the fully open position, and returned to the fully closed position. - 2.14 Detector: See Automatic Fire Detector. - 2.15 Fascia: A metal closure for back of the door housing. - 2.16 Fire Door: The door component of a fire door assembly. - 2.17 Fire Door Assembly: Any combination of a fire door, a frame, hardware, and other accessories that together provide a specific degree of fire protection to the opening. - 2.18 Fire Protection Rating: The designation indicating the duration of the fire test exposure to which a fire door assembly or fire window assembly was exposed and for which it successfully met all acceptance criteria as determined in accordance with NFPA 252.